Making HTTP Requests in Various Programming Languages

 Swift (iOS)

-For iOS development, you can use the URLSession class to make HTTP requests.
+In Swift, you can use the URLSession API to send HTTP requests.

 Using URLSession